Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 'RStudio' addin which provides a GUI to visualize and analyse networks.
 After finishing a session, the code to produce the plot is inserted in the current script.
 Alternatively, the function SNAhelperGadget() can be used directly from the console.
 Additional addins include the Netreader() for reading network files, Netbuilder() to create small networks via point and click, and the Componentlayouter() to layout networks with many components manually.

-ionet — by Shiying Xiao, a year ago
+ionet — by Shiying Xiao, 2 years ago

 Network Analysis for Input-Output Tables